 Kid Friendly Recipes

-from Chef Molly Beverly
+by Guest Blogger: Chef Molly Beverly

 Chef Molly Beverly, from Prescott, Arizona is a food activist and teacher.
 Check out these kid-friendly recipes that are sure to boost your kids’ interest and nutrition.
 Natural ingredients that you can grow are the best!
 Try local honey for the added benefit of allergy protection.